apify/apify-docs/docs/crawling_basics/headless_browser.md

 Yes, that's it.
 We added 3 lines and changed 1 line of code.
 The scraper now runs exactly the same as before, but using a full Chromium browser instead of plain HTTP requests and Cheerio.
 This is the true power of the Apify SDK.

 Using Playwright in combination with Cheerio like this is only one of many ways how you can utilize Playwright (and Puppeteer) with the Apify SDK.
-In the advanced sections of the academy, we will go deeper into using headless browsers for scraping and web automation (RPA) use-cases.
+In the advanced sections of the Academy, we will go deeper into using headless browsers for scraping and web automation (RPA) use-cases.

 ## [](#headless) Running headless